bartongroup/RATS/README.md

 As input it requires an R object similar to the output of [sleuth](http://pachterlab.github.io/sleuth/).
 It also requires an index table matching transcript identifiers to respective gene identifiers.

-The package makes use of the [data.table](https://cran.r-project.org/web/packages/data.table/index.html) available through CRAN.
+The package makes use of the [data.table](https://cran.r-project.org/web/packages/data.table/index.html) and [matrixStats](https://cran.r-project.org/web/packages/matrixStats/index.html), both available through CRAN.

 ## Who it is by